Affidavit Submitted Without a Certified Translation Leads to Case Dismissal

 Plaintiff countered that regardless of when defendants sold the restaurant, defendants continued to manage and profit from the restaurant throughout the period covered by the statute of limitations.
 But the only evidence plaintiff offered in support of this contention was his own affidavit.
 This is where his problems began.

-Affidavit Translators Must Be Qualified, Translations Certified Accurate
+Affidavit Translators Must Be Qualified and Their Translations Certified as Accurate

 Federal Rule of Civil Procedure 56(c) explicitly permits judges to consider affidavits as evidence at the summary judgment stage.
 If the affidavit is a translation from the affiant’s native language, however, the affidavit must include certifications that the translator is qualified and that the translation is accurate.
 If a translated affidavit does not include these certifications, the court will exclude it and refuse to consider it in evaluating the summary judgment motion.